-So-called "natural," and "organic" cosmetics and body products are everywhere these days.
+So-called natural and organic cosmetics and body products are everywhere these days.
 For a long time, I shrugged those labels off as a trend.
 After all, if the products are FDA-approved and available on any drugstore shelf, they must be safe, right?
+(Not so much, as it turns out.
+More on that later).

 Science is a great thing.
 Researchers have found and created some very beneficial products.
 BUT (yeah, you knew there was a big ol' BUT) I did just a wee bit of digging one afternoon and... yikes.
 In the U.S., we have wayyyy fewer regulations regarding what goes into our cosmetics and body products than they do in Europe.